Skip to main content

 • Steelhead, ocean run salmon, Bull Trout and White Sturgeon submitted for records must be measured and photographed in the water.

-• Catch-and-Release Records are based only on the total length from snout to tip of tail.
-Measure the total length from the tip of the snout to the end of the tail, with lobes of tail squeezed together.
+• Measure the total length from the tip of the snout to the end of the tail, with lobes of tail squeezed together.
+Sturgeon should be measured upside down along the belly from the snout to tip of the upper lobe of the tail fin.
+Check the sturgeon measuring guidelines page for details.

-• Fish must be photographed directly next to a ruler/tape or an object of known verifiable length (such as the fishing rules booklet).
+• At least one photo of the fish laying flat, directly next to a ruler/tape or an object of known verifiable length (such as this rule book).

 • At least one photo of the angler with the fish.